Al-Jazzazi/RSA_Cpp/README.md

 1. **`encryption.cpp`**: This file uses `unsigned long long int` for modular exponentiation and a brute-force modular inverse (`find_d`) implementation.
 It is less efficient and should be used for educational purposes or small values only.

-2. **`encryption_updated.cpp`**: This file uses **GMP**'s `mpz_class` type for arbitrary-precision arithmetic, which allows for much larger numbers, making it suitable for actual cryptographic use cases.
+2. **`encryption_optimized.cpp`**: This file uses **GMP**'s `mpz_class` type for arbitrary-precision arithmetic, which allows for much larger numbers, making it suitable for actual cryptographic use cases.
 It includes optimized modular exponentiation and modular inverse calculations, leveraging the Extended Euclidean Algorithm.

 ## Files in Project

 - **`encryption.cpp`**: Basic RSA encryption with `unsigned long long int` and brute-force modular inverse.
-- **`encryption_updated.cpp`**: Optimized RSA encryption with GMP's `mpz_class` for large number support.
+- **`encryption_optimized.cpp`**: Optimized RSA encryption with GMP's `mpz_class` for large number support.

 ## Dependencies

 - **macOS**: This project relies on macOS's `SecRandomCopyBytes` for secure random byte generation.
-- **GMP Library (GNU Multiple Precision Arithmetic)**: Required only for `encryption_updated.cpp` to handle large numbers and provide optimized arithmetic functions.
+- **GMP Library (GNU Multiple Precision Arithmetic)**: Required only for `encryption_optimized.cpp` to handle large numbers and provide optimized arithmetic functions.

 ## Installation